linear-b/gitstream/docs/automation-actions.md

             You have used deprecated API `oldFetch`, use `newFetch` instead.
 ```

+!!! attention

+    To allow this action to block merge, you should enable branch protection, and gitStream has to be set as required check in GitHub.

 #### `require-reviewers`

 This action, once triggered, requires a specific reviewer approval.